yidanzh0518/PHS7045-whoami/README.md

 Quamena

-Ravi

-I am Ravi (as my username suggest it).
+[**@Ravi**](https://github.com/u1374012) I am Ravi (as my username suggest it).
 Grew up in India, and moved to US in 2018.
 Interested in Statistics and Badminton, and not sure which one I like more.

 # PHS7045 Spring 2023 instructors